smishra2/QuizGen/README.md

 As this Chrome extension is unpackaged, you will need to enable Developer mode in your Chrome browser.
 To do this:

-Chrome > Settings > Extensions > Check Developer mode box Click `Load unpacked extension` > Browse to chromeext dir > Click OK
+Chrome > Settings > Extensions > Check Developer mode box

+Click `Load unpacked extension` > Browse to chromeext dir > Click OK

+## Usage

+With the server running (`python QuizGenServer.py`), simply click the Chrome extension browser action button to the right of the address bar and prepare to be amazed...